-Categories (1) Large Swiss NGO (2) Umbrella orga- nisation (3) Cantonal federation (4) Alliance Description An organisation with an annual budget of over CHF10 million (average of past three years) including international and domestic activities.
+Categories (1) Large Swiss NGO (2) Umbrella organisation (3) Cantonal federation (4) Alliance Description An organisation with an annual budget of over CHF10 million (average of past three years) including international and domestic activities.
 An organisation that coordinates the activities of several member organisa- tions that pursue a common purpose.
 An association of NGOs organised at the cantonal level that are engaged in international deve- lopment cooperation.
-A partnership of independent NGOs formed for the pur- pose of submitting a joint proposal for programme contri- butions through a common board of directors.
-ZEWO certifica- tion 1) Required 2 options: The umbrella organisation is certified, thereby all its members are guaranteed eligibility The umbrella organisation is not certified, conse- quently members applying for contributions are required to obtain certification.
-Member organisa- tions that receive programme contri- butions from the federation must be ZEWO-certified.
+A partnership of independent NGOs formed for the purpose of submitting a joint international programme through a common board of directors.
+Certification 1) Required 2 options: • The umbrella organisation is certified, thereby all its members are guaranteed eligibility. • The umbrella organisation is not certified, consequently members applying for contributions are required to obtain certification.
+Member organisations that receive programme contributions from the federation must be certified.
 Required for all NGOs that receive programme contribu- tions as members of the alliance.
-Ceiling for pro- gramme contribu- tions 30% of the interna- tional programme budget 2) 40% of members' aggregated interna- tional programme budgets ^{2) 3)} 40% of the federa- tion's budget.
-40% of members' aggregated interna- tional programme budgets ^{2) 3)} Maximum contri- bution CHF 8 million per NGO CHF 8 million per umbrella organi- sation CHF 8 million per cantonal federation CHF 8 million per NGO member of the alliance
+Ceiling for programme contributions 30% of the international programme budget 2) 40% of members' aggregated interna- tional programme budgets ^{2) 3)} 40% of the federation's budget.
+40% of members' aggregated interna- tional programme budgets ^{2) 3)} Maximum contribution CHF 8 million per NGO CHF 8 million per umbrella organisa- tion member CHF 8 million per cantonal federation CHF 8 million per NGO member of the alliance